dormant-chicken/sortty/README.md

 - Animation during shuffling of array
 - Shows index when sorting array
 - Animation that fills the array green after shuffling array
+- Plays sound depending on index when sorting

 More features are in the [usage](https://github.com/dormant-chicken/sortty?tab=readme-ov-file#usage) tab of the README